 People have been forecasting the weather for thousands of years.
 Even you forecast the weather when you look out the window or step outside in the morning before deciding what to wear.
 In this case, you are using your senses to forecast the weather.
 You might be looking at the shape and color of the clouds in the sky, feeling how warm or cool the air is, or watching the trees to see if they are swaying in the breeze.

-Modern weather forecasting is more complicated than using our senses to predict the weather — it really depends on the work of engineers and scientists.
+Modern weather forecasting is more complicated than using our senses to predict the weather—it really depends on the work of engineers and scientists.
 What are some of the engineering devices that are used today to forecast the weather?
 (Possible answers: Weather balloons, satellites, Doppler radars, computer programs, etc.) So, if engineers design this equipment, who uses it?
 Meteorologists and climatologists use these engineering devices to make weather forecasts.
-Everybody who plans a picnic, a camping trip, or rides on an airplane depends on these weather forecasts.
-For example, pilots need accurate weather forecasts to make air travel safe and comfortable for their passengers.
+Everybody who plans a picnic, a camping trip, or flies an airplane depends on these weather forecasts.
+For example, pilots need accurate weather forecasts to make air travel safe and comfortable for passengers.
 Certain types of weather conditions, such as extremely high winds and severe thunderstorms can make air travel unsafe.
-You might also need to know the weather if you are planning a camping trip — the wilderness is beautiful, but it can be dangerous to be caught outside in a storm.
+You might also need to know the weather if you are planning a camping trip—the wilderness is beautiful, but it can be dangerous to be far from shelter during a storm.

-Today, you will be an engineer!
+Today, you will act as if you are an engineer!
 You will use your senses to observe weather patterns and then design forecasting equipment to make a weather forecast.
-Let's say that each one of you is working as an engineer for your State's Parks Division.
+Let's say that each one of you is working as an engineer for your state's parks division.
 It is a holiday weekend, and a lot of people are planning to camp in the park.
-As a State Park engineer, it is your job to build a "backyard weather station" and make a weather forecast to determine whether the weekend will be safe and pleasant for camping.
+As a state park engineer, it is your job to build a backyard weather station and make a weather forecast to determine whether the weekend will be safe and pleasant for camping.
 Let's get started!

 air mass: A large body of air where all the air within that body has the same temperature, pressure and humidity.